Since my early studies in Naturopathic medicine, Ive always been a strong proponent of whey protein, and frankly a fan of shakes, yoghurts and cheese.

 On average the research showed consumers, were adding more sugar (over 13 grams) than the average sweetened yoghurt on the retail shelf.
 Adding jam was the highest ‘sugar adder’ to these plain yoghurts.
 Clearly in this study at least, consumers felt it ‘healthier’ to DIY their yoghurt sweetening, rather than buy pre-made sweetened yoghurt.

-Best Practice Guidance: Making Yoghurt Great Again.
+Best Practice Guidance: Yoghurt

-1. First, start with a great whole-dairy yoghurt, as best you can.
+1) First, start with a great whole-dairy yoghurt, as best you can.
 Either off-the-shelf or self-made.
 Simple guidance, on what to look for would be,

-4. Slightly sour in taste (reference to fermentation, and natural lactic acid levels).
+Whole milk based, Not fat-reduced, or fat-free …keep the Fat in Yoghurt.
+No added sugar, honey, syrups, maltodextrins, or sugar alcohols.
+For a typical 150-170grams tub, you should expect to see no more than 5-6grams of sugar.
+Slightly sour in taste (reference to fermentation, and natural lactic acid levels).
 If there is a lack of this taste, you may want to question the probiotic levels of the product.
 Probiotics of yoghurt are a key reason to eat yoghurt, in the first place.

-2. To sweeten your yoghurt – without sugars and associated sugar spiking – add berries.
+2) To sweeten your yoghurt – without sugars and associated sugar spiking – add berries.
 20 raspberries or blueberries, would add between 2 and 4grams of sugar, and the fiber, and antioxidants found within it further lessen the impact of heightened blood sugar risks.
-If you like your yoghurt creamier, and sweeter, while slowing the absorption of the milk lactose and protein, add SFuels Life, which increases the fat (MCT – medium chain triglycerides), sweetens the yoghurt through monk fruit a natural calorie-free plant extract, while adds no sugars, no syrups, no sugar alcohols).
+If you like your yoghurt creamier, and sweeter, while slowing the absorption of the milk lactose and protein, add SFuels TRANSFORM, which increases the fat (MCT – medium chain triglycerides), sweetens the yoghurt through monk fruit a natural calorie-free plant extract, while adds no sugars, no syrups, no sugar alcohols).
 If you want to add more texture to it, add walnuts, which will also raise the fat content further again.

 Consistent intense endurance training places a very real load on the body – at the highest level it can be downright catabolic.
 Supporting the body with sufficient caloric load, and nutrition that has an anabolic restorative character makes total sense.
+Lets get whole dairy back to its rightful place, and timed right to maximize its restorative potentials, and minimize any downsides for endurance athletes.

 Be well, be healthy – Go Longer.
 Team SFuels.